DerekNonGeneric/openinf-wg-a-team/README.md

 <details id="tbl-desc">
   <summary>Description</summary>
   <span>
-    The table contains dates &amp; times, expressed in the U.S. Pacific Time, while observing daylight savings time, for A-Team events since being re-imagined for our New Age of AI.
+    The table contains dates &amp; timings, expressed in the U.S. Pacific Time, while observing daylight savings time, for A-Team events since being re-imagined for our New Age of AI.
   </span>